 When I first married my husband, I was so grateful to God that I unintentionally allowed Dave to become an idol in my life.
 This is, I believe, not an unusual occurrence when people are deeply in love with one another; however, it never occurred to me that this had become so until my husband pointed it out one day.
 With great humility he sat me down and explained that I was putting way too much spiritual expectation on his meeting my needs and had begun to make my relationship with him more of a focus that my relationship with God.
 As he opened my eyes to this very glaring fact, I knew it instantly to be true.
 My love for Dave had superseded my passion for the presence of God.
 I was becoming more and more content in depending upon my husband to meet every need and fulfill every desire and to give me guidance and counsel.

 Some of this dependence is not inherently bad…but it was growing to a point of becoming spiritually dangerous for me, as well as for my husband.
 Dave was, of course, flattered and happy to be my “everything” but he began to see a lessening in how his wife was pursuing the presence of Christ in all things.
 How blessed I am to have married this man, for he was unpretentious enough to guide me back to the One my heart should always be fully captivated by.
 My kingdom life and work could have been damaged and/or delayed by the enemy’s attempt to distract me – even with something as wonderful as my new spouse!
 The Devil is devious and underhanded to do such a thing, but he is so successful at it that many Christians, myself included, can easily fall prey to it.

-Perhaps your distraction is not a person, but might be technology, a hobby, the busyness of your life doing good and valuable kingdom things, etc. The Devil knows where we are weak and most likely to be tempted…sometimes it doesn’t take long before we are physically and/or mentally caught up in the presence of what is not God’s intent for us.
+Perhaps your distraction is not a person, but might be technology, a hobby, the busyness of your life, doing good and valuable kingdom things, etc. The Devil knows where we are weak and most likely to be tempted…sometimes it doesn’t take long before we are physically and/or mentally caught up in the presence of what is not God’s intent for us.
 The key is to recognize when this is beginning to happen to us and to find victory.
 For some of us, it will mean a greater effort, for we have already become addicted or distracted.
 We must help one another and encourage each other to be faithfully yoked to Jesus over all other distractions (even those that seem to be kingdom-focused).

 That said, how can we pray for God’s best kingdom life each day?
 Here are several to get you started:

-Kim graduated from Whitman College with teaching credentials and a BA in Psychology.
-She has a Masters degree in Spiritual Formation and Leadership from Spring Arbor University.
+Kim has a BA in Psychology and a Masters degree in Spiritual Formation and Leadership.